Seattle Mariners minor league players: Michael Morales

 Michael Paul Morales (born August 13, 2002) is an American professional baseball pitcher in the Seattle Mariners organization.

 Morales attended East Pennsboro High School in East Pennsboro Township, Pennsylvania.
 He was selected by the Seattle Mariners in the third round of the 2021 Major League Baseball draft.
 He signed with the Mariners with an overslot $1.5 million signing bonus.

 Morales made his professional debut in 2021 with the Arizona Complex League Mariners.
 He pitched for the Modesto Nuts in 2022 and 2023.
 In 2022, he led the Nuts with 125 strikeouts in 120 1/3 innings, but had a 5–7 record and 5.91 ERA.
 He started 2024 with the Everett Aquasox before being promoted to the Arkansas Travelers at the beginning of July.
 Despite the higher competition, he had his best season in the minors, with a 13–2 record and 3.26 ERA in 149 innings.

+In 2025 with Arkansas he was 4-7 with a 4.60 ERA in 22 starts.
+In 2026 with Arkansas he was 2-4 with a 6.11 ERA in 17 starts.

 Robinson Ortiz

-Robinson Stiward Ortiz is a Dominican professional baseball pitcher for the Seattle Mariners of Major League Baseball (MLB).
+Robinson Stiward Ortiz (born January 4, 2000) is a Dominican professional baseball pitcher for the Seattle Mariners of Major League Baseball (MLB).
+He is currently a phantom ballplayer, having spent two days on Seattle's active roster without making an appearance.

-Ortiz was signed by the Dodgers as an international free agent on June 2, 2017 and assigned to their Dominican Summer League affiliate.
-He was promoted to the Arizona League Dodgers in 2018 and the Great Lakes Loons in 2019.
-After not playing in 2020 due to the cancellation of the minor league season as a result of the COVID-19 pandemic he returned to Great Lakes in 2021.
+Ortiz was signed by the Los Angeles Dodgers as an international free agent on June 2, 2017.
+He was subsequently assigned to their Dominican Summer League affiliate.
+Ortiz was promoted to the Arizona League Dodgers in 2018 and the Great Lakes Loons in 2019.
+After not playing in 2020 due to the cancellation of the minor league season as a result of the COVID-19 pandemic, he returned to Great Lakes in 2021.
 He missed all of the 2022 and 2023 seasons due to injury and returned for only six games in 2024 for the Low-A Rancho Cucamonga Quakes.
 He began 2025 with Great Lakes but was promoted during the season, first to the Double–A Tulsa Drillers on June 17 and then to the Triple–A Oklahoma City Comets on August 12.
 Between the three levels, he was 5–2 with a 2.73 ERA in 48 games.

-The Dodgers selected Ortiz's contract to their 40-man roster on November 6, 2025, in order to prevent him from reaching minor league free agency and traded him ten days later to the Seattle Mariners in exchange for pitcher Tyler Gough.
+The Dodgers selected Ortiz's contract to their 40-man roster on November 6, 2025, in order to prevent him from reaching minor league free agency.
+On November 16, the Dodgers traded Ortiz to the Seattle Mariners in exchange for pitcher Tyler Gough.